afaqirz67/Engineering_4_Notebook/README.md

 ### Reflection
+The wasn't a lot of trouble shooting in this program, but one thing that got me was the second array which was for saving each image it takes and save it with a different name.
+For storing an image I had to define the formate of the elements in the array.
+For images I used 'nameYouWantitStoredAs.jpg'.
 ## COPYPASTA
 ### Assignment Description
 This is assignment required us to hook up an OLED screen and a